We are an international team collaboratively investigating how religion impacts family size, child health and child success.

-Dr John Shaver
+Associate Professor John Shaver

-Senior Lecturer, Religion Programme, University of Otago, New Zealand
+Associate Professor, Religion Programme, University of Otago, New Zealand

 John is an evolutionary anthropologist who mostly studies religion.
 He has conducted research in the Czech Republic, Fiji, Mauritius, New Zealand and the United States, and his work has appeared in anthropology, biology, neuroscience, religion, psychology and general science journals.

-Dr Mary K. Shenk
+Associate Professor Mary K. Shenk

 Associate Professor of Anthropology and Demography at Department of Anthropology, The Pennsylvania State University, United States.